 It is also important that you list all debts owed to family members in your bankruptcy filing.
 Doing so will ensure that the debt is legally discharged.
 That said, there is nothing to prevent you from paying back friends and family in full AFTER the conclusion of the bankruptcy proceeding.

 If you are in debt and considering bankruptcy, please consult a qualified bankruptcy attorney.
-For a free initial consultation, contact The Law Offices of Dixon Davis, LLC at 404-593-2620.
+For a free initial consultation, contact The Law Offices of Charles Clapp at 404.585.0040.